Main Office: Peck Hall 302

 The department offers two Bachelor of Arts degree programs, one with a major in English and a second with a major in English and a concentration in Secondary Teacher Licensure.
-These two programs enrolled some 510 majors in 2006-2007.
 In addition, the department offers a traditional minor in English and administers and coordinates three interdisciplinary minors: the Film Studies Minor, the Great Books Minor, and the Writing Minor.
-The Women Studies Program is also directed by a faculty member in the English Department, and several English faculty teach courses not only in the Women's Studies Program but in the Honors College as well. ( See Minors & Programs )
+The Women Studies Program is also directed by a faculty member in the English Department, and several English faculty teach courses not only in the Women's Studies Program but in the Honors College as well.
+(See Minors & Programs)

 The department offers composition courses specifically for International Students and also coursework in ESL pedagogy for Masters-level teacher licensure students in cooperation with the Department of Foreign Languages and Literatures and the College of Education and Behavioral Science.
-Through English 4000: Writing Internship, numerous English majors and minors and especially Writing minors, are afforded the opportunity to earn credit hours by working as interns in businesses, government agencies, community groups, and non-profit organizations located throughout middle Tennessee and elsewhere.
+Through English 4000: Writing Internship, numerous English majors and minors may earn credit hours by working as interns in businesses, government agencies, community groups, and non-profit organizations located throughout middle Tennessee and elsewhere.

-The University Writing Center, which reports to the Dean of Liberal Arts, is housed in the department in Peck Hall 325, is directed by a member of the English faculty, and is staffed by tutors who are English Department graduate assistants.
-The UWC offers free tutoring for all students regardless of major or level of academic standing and provides a computer lab in Peck Hall 326 that is open to students five days a week.
+The University Writing Center is housed in the James E. Walker Library (Room 362).
+The Center is directed by Dr. Bene Cox and is staffed by tutors who are English Department graduate assistants.
+The UWC offers free tutoring for all students across the university regardless of major or level of academic standing six days a week.